-Completion of the CPH 7003 Integrated Public Health Practice course, which is designed to tie together concepts from the individual core courses (BSE 5113, BSE 5163, HAP 5453, HPS 5211, HPS 5213, and OEH 5013) through case studies
+- Completion of the CPH 7003 Integrated Public Health Practice course, which is designed to tie together concepts from the individual core courses (BSE 5113, BSE 5163, HAP 5453, HPS 5211, HPS 5213, and OEH 5013) through case studies - Completion of CPH 7941 Practicum Preparation Seminar, which is designed to help the student identify a relevant practice experience opportunity, secure a Preceptor to guide them through the Practicum, and Complete the Practicum Agreement - Completion of the 240 contact hour practice experience (CPH 7950 Public Health Practicum-note contact hours do not include preparation and delivery of paper, work products, and examination) under the guidance of the Preceptor and faculty advisor - Completion of all required Practicum forms including the Midcourse Review of Student Progress, Time and Activities Log, Student Evaluation of Practicum and Host Site, and Preceptor Assessment of Student's Performance in Practice

-- Completion of CPH 7941 Practicum Preparation Seminar, which is designed to help the student identify a relevant practice experience opportunity, secure a Preceptor to guide them through the Practicum, and Complete the Practicum Agreement - Completion of the 240 contact hour practice experience (CPH 7950 Public Health Practicum-note contact hours do not include preparation and delivery of paper and examination) under the guidance of the Preceptor and faculty advisor - Completion of all required Practicum forms including the Midcourse Review of Student Progress, Time and Activities Log, Student Evaluation of Practicum and Host Site, and Preceptor Assessment of Student's Performance in Practice - Preparation and completion of the Practicum Paper, including at least two work products as appendices, and - Completion of the oral presentation of the Practicum Paper and accompanying comprehensive oral examination.
+- Preparation and completion of the Practicum ILE Paper. - At least two Applied Practice Experience work products - REDCap ILE Paper and APE Work Product Designated Competency student forms and committee forms - Completion of the oral presentation of the Practicum ILE Paper and accompanying comprehensive oral examination.